FOREX-Dollar heads for weekly gain as pandemic recovery stalls

 "The deterioration is evident everywhere across Europe, which is a major blow to the recovery's momentum and reinforces deflationary risks."

-Stimulus plans, meanwhile, are bogged down in a three-way negotiation between the White House, Senate Republicans and House Democrats.

-President Donald Trump said on Thursday that he was willing to raise his offer of $1.8 trillion for a COVID-19 relief deal, but the idea was nixed by Republican Senate Majority Leader Mitch McConnell.
+Risk sensitive currencies have been hit hardest, with the Australian dollar AUD=, the kiwi NZD= and Norwegian krone NOK= leading weekly falls.
+The Norwegian krone NOK= is nursing a 2.5% loss this week, while the Aussie is down 2.3%.

-Sterling was also heavily sold overnight, dropping more than 0.8% to $1.2891 on concerns about the obstacles keeping the European Union and Britain from reaching a Brexit trade deal.
-Sterling GBP= was last at $1.2902.
+Sterling GBP= was also heavily sold on Thursday on concerns about the obstacles keeping the European Union and Britain from reaching a Brexit trade deal.
+It has lost 1.1% this week and held at $1.2893 on Friday.
+GBP/

-The European Union has put the onus on Britain to compromise on their new economic partnership or stand ready for trade disruptions in less than 80 days.

 ========================================================